CVE-2026-6573 Overview

 Indicators of Compromise

-- Unusual outbound connections from the PHPEMS web server to internal network addresses or cloud metadata endpoints
+- Outbound HTTP requests originating from the PHPEMS web server process to internal IP ranges, cloud metadata addresses, or unexpected external hosts.

 Detection Strategies